Retail Sales Consultant Tip: Make The First Sale Of The Day

 Success builds success.

-Contrast that to many retailers I see as a retail sales consultant, where the first customer of the day is seen as a distraction from the morning Big Gulp, personal gossip or news of the day.
+Contrast that to the many retailers I see as a retail sales consultant, where the first customer of the day is seen as a distraction from the morning Big Gulp, personal gossip, or news.

-When you set out to make that first sale of the day, like the batter looking to get that first hit, you set the tone for what sales will follow that day.
+When you set out to make the first sale of the day, like the batter looking for the first hit, you set the tone for the rest of the day's sales.

 Making the first retail sale of the day sets into motion five things…

-- It shows the customer they are most important, especially if you stopped talking mid-sentence to greet them.
+It shows the customer they are most important, especially if you stop talking mid-sentence to greet them.

-- It focuses you down to the person who can most influence your profitability – your customer.
+It focuses on the person who can most influence your profitability - your customer.

-- It sets up a bit of a competition between employees.
+It sets up a bit of competition between employees.

-Many retailers go through their day not thinking a lick about setting up a positive mindset.
-Of directing their own retail sales.
-Of setting and achieving goals.
+Many retailers go through their day without thinking about developing a positive mindset, directing their retail sales, or setting and achieving goals.

-For those retailers, each person, each situation, each sales encounter leaves them aimless and adrift.
+For those retailers, each person, each situation, and each sale encounter leaves them aimless and adrift.

 You’d be on top of the world.